-CBIZ, INC. AND SUBSIDIARIES
+CBIZ, INC. AND SUBSIDIARIES NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - (continued)

 Goodwill

 CBIZ utilizes the acquisition method of accounting for all business combinations.
 In accordance with generally accepted accounting principles ("GAAP"), goodwill is not amortized, but rather is tested for impairment annually, or in between annual tests if an event occurs or circumstances change that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value.
 CBIZ tests for impairment of its goodwill during the fourth quarter of each calendar year.
 See Note 4 for additional discussion regarding goodwill impairment testing.